 Price decisions currently in effect

-The Price Decision lays down fixed regulated prices for border points of the transmission system for the calendar year of 2021 and will be effective as of 1 January 2021.
+The Price Decision lays down fixed regulated prices for border points of the transmission system for the calendar year of 2022.

 Detailed information on regulated prices is available in sections pertaining to prices for:

 - Transmission system border points

 - Supply points of end customers connected to the transmission system